 Withdrawal symptoms can include anxiety, agitation, and insomnia.
 A slow reduction in dose is recommended to keep withdrawal symptoms at bay.

 Medical detox can help a person manage trazodone withdrawal with minimal symptoms.

 Call now for FREE insurance and payment consultation

 The National Institute on Drug Abuse (NIDA) reports that prescription medications and over-the-counter drugs are the most regularly abused substances in the United States by those ages 14 and older after marijuana and alcohol.
 Any time a person uses a drug without medical direction or need, it is abuse.

 NIDA estimates that over 50 million adults in the United States have abused a prescription medication for non-medical purposes at some point in their lives.
 Prescription drug abuse is a public health concern that impacts nearly one-quarter of the American adult population.

-Trazodone, and other prescription drug abuse, is risky, and the odds of an overdose are greatly raised by medication misuse.
+Trazodone, and other prescription drug abuse, is risky, and the odds of an overdose are greatly raised by medication misuse, especially when multiple substances are involved.
 Addiction treatment, or rehab, can reduce the risk of overdose by managing medication misuse and physical dependence.
 If someone is misusing trazodone, rehab can help to uncover potential triggers, or stressors, that may be encouraging drug abuse and manage any potential co-occurring medical and/or mental health disorders.
 At the same time, rehab can address the physical and emotional impact and root causes of medication misuse.

 Overdose is a real risk factor for trazodone abuse.
 Rehab can help to circumvent this potentially fatal outcome while fostering a healthy recovery.